The Dangers of Multitasking and Driving According To A Lawyer

 Whatever the cause of your accident, there are many issues you may be dealing with after your distracted driving accident.
 These include:

-- Other driver blames you for causing accident.
+- Another driver blames you for causing the accident.

 - Other driver’s cellphone company refuses to release cell phone records.

-- Other driver’s insurance company pressures you to accept low-ball settlement.
+- Other driver’s insurance company pressures you to accept a low-ball settlement.